xmtp/xmtp-js/packages/content-type-remote-attachment/README.md

-# Remote Attachment Content Type
+# Remote attachment content type

 This package provides an XMTP content type to support sending file attachments that are stored off network.